Helena Historic District (Helena, Montana): Urban Renewal and the boundary increase of 1990

 Historic buildings and areas lost in urban renewal included the razing of 150 buildings in a seven block area and the former Wall street being completely eliminated.
 This area was infilled with three modern buildings and a park.
-This demolition also resulted in the loss of west State street and what remained of Helena's Chinatown, the Electric Block, Colwell Building the Helena YMCA, the Novelty Block, Homer block, and the most controversial demolition, the Marlow Theater.
+This demolition also resulted in the loss of west State street and what remained of Helena's Chinatown, the Electric Block, the Helena YMCA, the Novelty Block, Homer block, and the most controversial demolition, the Marlow Theater.

 Boundary increase of 1993

 Approximately three blocks of mixed commercial and residential buildings centered on North Rodney Street, east of the earlier downtown section, were added to the district in 1993.
 They represent a period of development from 1878 to 1948.
 Many of these structures were built in the late 1800s in an effort to move to an area considered safer than those ravaged by the earlier Helena fires.
 Several commercial structures here were built by members of Helena's Jewish business community.
 This activity, and the Jewish population peaked in the 1890s, and was halted by the Panic of 1893.
 Limited construction began again after 1900 and continued slowly for the next few decades, but by 1929, there were no Jewish-owned buildings or residences in the neighborhood.